Lnve/IsoSeq3-pipeline/README.md

 update tarball with pandas

 And last, specify the paths to required input files for the different steps of the pipeline.
-This is done via the config file add note, that installation takes a bit the first time add note, that the additional environments are installed (64200 files, 2.5Gb space)
+This is done via the config file add note, that installation takes a bit the first time, because of installing conda environments (as told by Snakemake in the terminal) add note, that the additional environments are installed (64200 files, 2.5Gb space)

+ADD TO ANNEX: 5deg sqanti files! add a path to subreads and demultiplexed concatenated read files. add drawio stuff

 # Config file
 The main configurations of all inputs and the main analysis tools are defined via a config file (```config_template.yaml```).
 An example is provided in the ```config_template_example.yaml```.